steveseguin/vdo.ninja/install.md

 That all aside, please continue for instructions for hosting on your own webserver, turn relay server, and more.

+### Deploy to GitHub pages: the quick and simple method

+For a very simple method on how to deploy VDO.Ninja, there's a detailed video guide here: https://www.youtube.com/watch?v=uYLKkX2_flY

+Most users might find the Github Pages deployment option easiest and quickest.

-### Deplying website on an NGINX web server
+### Deplying to a NGINX web server

-There's a community-created video tutorial on setting up here; https://youtu.be/8sDMwBIlgwE  Otherwise, read on.
+For advanced users, NGINX might be more appropriate than using Github Pages, so find written directions are below.
+There's also a community-created video tutorial on setting up on AWS + Nginx here; https://youtu.be/8sDMwBIlgwE, but it's not an official install guide.

+Please consider the below directions just loose guidelines; you may need to change things up depending on factors like firewalls, operating system versions, and other factors.
+This NGINX install guide makes some assumptions that you know the basics of NGINX, running Linux servers, domain name setup, and code deployments,

-I use Cloudflare with Flexible SSL enabled and HTTP Rewrites.
-If you do not use Cloudflare, you will need to deploy SSL certificates onto your website.
-You will also have to have Cloudflare or whatever DNS provider you have, point your domain name to the IP address of your webserver.
-VDO.Ninja REQUIRES a domain name and SSL, unless you modify all  browsers being used to support otherwise.
-(More on this in the [Internet-free section](#internet-free-deployments) below)
+Also please note, VDO.Ninja REQUIRES a domain name and SSL, unless you modify all browsers being used to support otherwise.
+(More on this in the [Internet-free section](#internet-free-deployments) below)  As a result, getting VDO.Ninja working can be quite challenging, as setting up domain names and SSL can be tricky for some.

-For webservers, I use NGINX on a Ubuntu server; smaller the better.
-I rely on Cloudflare to provide caching and SSL, so my installation of NGINX is pretty simple.
+The following commands will setup NGINX, assuming you are running on a standard Ubuntu server.
 ```
 sudo apt-get update
 apt-get install nginx -y